JustinButler700/Longest-Palindromic-Substring-LEETCODE-MEDIUM/README.md

 # Longest-Palindromic-Substring-LEETCODE-MEDIUM
 O(N^2) Approach to calculate longest palindromic substring by expanding from a given index.
-All my approach does is take an index, and expand outward returning the largest palindromic string at the given index. then we save the longest String and return it.

 Instructions:
 Given a string s, return the longest palindromic substring in s.